Fake News Damnatio Memoriae Mark Antony

 Damnatio Memoriae Mark Antony

-The legacy of Marcus Antonius, commonly known as Mark Antony, has been one of the most fascinating historical factors that I’ve researched in support of writing the Curse of Clansmen and Kings series.
-The primary male Roman character, Marcellus, from the series is cursed with damnatio memoriae of his great-grandfather—Mark Antony.
+The legacy of Marcus Antonius, commonly known as Mark Antony, has been one of the most fascinating historical figures that I’ve researched in support of writing the Curse of Clansmen and Kings series.
+The primary male Roman character, Marcellus, from the series, suffers from the impact of damnatio memoriae of his great-grandfather—Mark Antony.

 Mark Antony has gone down in history as the tragic hero who gave up everything for the love of a woman.
 But is this the true legacy of Mark Antony?
 Or is truth molded to an alternative reality by those in power?

 Octavian considered Mark Antony as a threat to his power.
 He embarked on a smear campaign that presented Antony as a weakling, completely dominated by Cleopatra who had ambitions to rule the world.
 As Antony was preparing for a war in Parthia that would elevate his standing in Rome, he had to go to war instead with his political rival.
 Octavian spread “fake news” to the Senate that he had been compelled to read Antony’s will left in the safeguard of the Vestals in Rome.
 Even though no witnesses were present when Octavian supposedly inspected the will, he proclaimed Antony legitimized the claims of Caesarion as Julius Caesar’s son, and as a co-ruler with Cleopatra and heir to the Egyptian throne.